-Demigods in our body politics; Mismanaging our natural resources
+Demigods in our body politics; mismanaging our natural resources

 Would like to place my focus on "Galamsey" and its effect on Cocoa production.

-Recently, European Union market announced its position on Cocoa production and export in Ghana.
-According to them, it will come to a time that they won't need our Cocoa due to the nature of production.
-All these is as a result of illegal mining in this country.
+Recently, European Union market announced its position on cocoa production and export in Ghana.
+According to them, it will come to a time that they won't need our cocoa due to the nature of production.
+All this is as a result of illegal mining in this country.

 Per the report, more than 5,000 hectares of cocoa farm have been destroyed due to illegal mining.
 Infact, this was done in someone's interest, but not in the interest of the State.
 The way these foreigners are trooping in with their heavy machines, all in the name of illegal mining is mind boggling.